 - $33.1 million mean deal size – 64% increase on Q1

-By April, the impact of C-19 was understandably more pronounced, globally and we can see its impact both in terms the investment trends and also heard it from our insurance and investment friends:
+By April, the impact of covid-19 on insurtech was understandably more pronounced, globally and we can see the impact of covid-19 on insurtech both in terms of the investment trends and also heard it from our insurance and investment friends:

 - Corporate BCPs in Europe and NA in particular were in full swing – dealing with operational demands of enabling remote working whilst dealing with increased service demands

 - Investors doubled down on ensuring their portfolios were secure, ensuring they had a 12-24mth cash runway and all but stopped new conversations and, on the whole closed off late stage negotiations

 - Consequently, April saw investment activity, both in terms of volume and value remain relatively consistent with March (albeit with a slight increase in total invested)

 - Investment totals bounced back – accelerating through May and June although the number of deals from March to June remained consistent

 - Interestingly, we also saw the rise in investment tourism – where investors from other sectors entered into the insurtech space to deploy capital in sectors/ventures growing in spite of the pandemic

 83% of investments went into startups/scale-ups from 3 countries

 - 3 countries accounted for 84% of all $ investments during H1 – US, China and Israel